Flood damages train tracks, delays commutes through Acton

 ACTON, Calif.
-(KABC) --A sudden downpour triggered a flash flood in Acton that stopped a Metrolink train, washed out roads, trapped cars in a river of mud and overflowed onto the southbound 14 Freeway Thursday afternoon.

-About 200 people were stuck on the Metrolink, which was stopped after the water eroded part of the tracks both in front and behind the train.
+(KABC) --About 200 passengers ended up stuck on a Metrolink Thursday, which was stopped after flood waters in Acton eroded part of the tracks both in front and behind the train.

 The train itself and its passengers were not in any immediate danger, but rescue crews had to decide whether to evacuate the train or risk sending it back to departing station in Santa Clarita.